henry-herrmann/henry-herrmann/README.md

 #### I'm from Germany and I'm a full stack developer.
 Currently I'm developing on various projects which center around the topic of Discord bots, databases and networking.

-Skills: JS / Java / CSS / HTML
+Skills: JS / Dart / Java

 - 🔭 I’m currently developing a mobile application for my university
 - 📫 How to reach me: [Visit my website](https://herrmann.page)